marcy-terui/jeffy/README.md

 }
 ```

+### Injecting additional attributes to CloudWatchLogs
-You can inject some infomation you want to output with using `setup` method.
+You can inject some additional attributes what you want to output with using `setup` method.

 ```python
 from jeffy.framework import setup